mscoutermarsh/blog/_posts/2017-04-28-should-i-have-a-separate-model-for-a-user-profile-in-ruby-on-rails.markdown

 In cases like that, it makes sense to dedicate a model to just that object.
 Then you'd have a `Resume` object.

-It keeps things very explicit and when other people are working with your code they will know where you look.
+It keeps things very explicit and when other people are working with your code they will know where to look when making changes.